All Products

 pyodps-pack /<path_to_package>/test_package_root

-Package the code in a Git repository
+Package code from a Git repository

 pyodps-pack git+https://github.com/aliyun/aliyun-odps-python-sdk.git